GaryMcWhorter/GDGW-Maverick-Bot/README.md

 Compile like normal or use `nimble run` to run the bot.

 After compliation you can now send the message `!yourCommandName` and the bot will send a message containing "It sends this message" in response.

+## Planned Features
+- [x] Custom DSL for creating new bot commands
+- [ ] Integration with HarperDB for database operations
+- [ ] Built in leveling system for the server
+- [ ] Built in karma thanking system